JFK GeoTrail – A Day in Dallas

 Stop #3: N 32° 46.756 W 096° 48.534

 You have arrived at the only new plaque that was placed for the 50th anniversary commemoration of President Kennedy’s assassination.
 The plaque is easily the largest one in the Plaza, and it features a quote from the speech that John F. Kennedy never gave.
 On November 22, 2013, the day of Dallas’ official 50th anniversary commemoration of the Kennedy assassination, author and historian, David McCullough, read excerpts from several Kennedy speeches.
 Just before a moment of silence at the exact time President Kennedy was shot, Dallas Mayor Mike Rawlings then read these final words from President Kennedy’s speech that was prepared for the Trade Mart luncheon that day.
-The final word of quote inscribed on that huge plaque is how many letters (final word of the quote, not the final word on the plaque)?
+The final word of the quote inscribed on that huge plaque is how many letters (final word of the quote, not the final word on the plaque)?
 Y = # of letters in last quoted word.

 Stop #4: N 32° 46.560 W 096° 48.434